Monday, February 1, 2021

 taki no oto sound of the rapids (trans.
 Makoto Ueda)

 In this verse, we have a powerful interaction between two images: the roar of the water and the tranquility of the falling petals.
-The composition of the hokku presents the two elements so that they are, as Thornhill comments, "devoid of any specific symbolized emotion".
-The natural phenomena are allowed to "speak for themselves in their own particularity" (1998, 351).
-Just as in the discontinuous flow of some of Cage's compositions, it is exactly because of the dynamic contrast between the two juxtaposed images that the quality of something freshly observed without any symbolized emotion or distortion is actualized.
+The two images of the hokku are so presented in a way that is, as Thornhill comments, "devoid of any specific symbolized emotion" as the natural phenomena are allowed to "speak for themselves in their own particularity" (1998, 351).
+It is exactly because of the dynamic contrast between the two juxtaposed images that the quality of something freshly observed without any symbolized emotion or distortion is actualized.
 The 'sound of the rapids' (taki no oto 滝の音) does not provide an interpretative framework for the yamabuki flowers (山吹) as much as it functions to bring forth an immediate encounter with them.
 One could easily imagine that instead of taki no oto, the author could have invested the last five syllables differently by giving further descriptors of the flowers, so as to make the image of them appear with greater detail to the reader and to paint their delicacy in greater resolution.
 But rather than deepening the description of the flowers, the stark juxtaposition of elements brings out a sense of freshness in the encounter with the flowers.
 Thornhill comments that "[r]ather than overwhelming the delicacy of the blossoms, the forceful roar of the water enhances their tranquility, even as their flutter is more difficult to "hear"" (1998, 351).
-The images may lack detail but they have all the more vividness.
+The images may lack detail but they have all the more vividness, and this precisely is the effect of a discontinuous flow in some of Cage's compositions.

 The apparition of these faces in the crowd;